At Chauvin trial, some in jury pool have sharp views on case - WTMJ

 “The whole point of that is that all lives should matter equally, and that should include police,” he said.

 A woman who was selected described herself as a “go-with-the-flow” person who could talk with anyone about anything.
-The woman, who is related to a police officer near Minneapolis, said she initially had a negative perception of Chauvin because of what she saw in the bystander video.
+The woman, who is related to a police officer in greater Minnesota, said she initially had a negative perception of Chauvin because of what she saw in the bystander video, but said she doesn’t know him and could be proven wrong.

-“That video just makes you sad.” she said.
+“That video just makes you sad,” said the woman, whose race was unclear.
 “Nobody wants to see somebody die, whether it was his fault or not.”

 She said there could be many reasons why Chauvin would pin Floyd to the ground, and that while she has heard Floyd had drugs in his system when he died, she understands that may not have been a factor in his death.